trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 How to insert a package into an upstream repo
 ---------------------------------------------

-Sometimes it is desired to insert a package into an upstream repo that is defined in a downstream VC repo for for package in that repo to define a dependency on that package.
+Sometimes it is desired to insert a package from a downstream VC repo into an upstream repo in order for one or more packages in the upstream repo to define a dependency on that package.
 While TriBITS does not provide direct support for doing this, it is easy to set up.
-For example, say you want to add the package ``PackageFromDownstreamRepo`` who's source is provided in a downstream repo (i.e. listed later in the `<projectDir>/cmake/ExtraRepositoriesList.cmake`_ file).
-This is done in several different TriBITS projects such as Trilinos (with Dakota wrapped in the TriKota package) and in the MPACT project (with one of their sensitive packages).
-There are a few different ways to accomplish this that depend on a few details.
-One issue is if the downstream repo and the extra package is allowed to be missing.
-If it is, then all of the packages that define a dependency on the package must declare that the package might be missing by calling `TRIBITS_ALLOW_MISSING_EXTERNAL_PACKAGES()`_ in the package's `<packageDir>/cmake/Dependencies.cmake`_ file.
+For example, say you want to add the package ``PackageFromDownstreamRepo`` who's source is provided in a downstream VC repo (i.e. listed later in the `<projectDir>/cmake/ExtraRepositoriesList.cmake`_ file).
+This was done in several different TriBITS projects at one point such as Trilinos (with Dakota wrapped in the TriKota package) and in the MPACT project (with one of their sensitive packages).
+There are a few different ways to accomplish this and choosing an approach depends on a few details.
+One issue is that the downstream repo and the extra package may be allowed to be missing.
+If so, then all of the packages that define a dependency on the potentially missing package must declare that the package might be missing by calling `TRIBITS_ALLOW_MISSING_EXTERNAL_PACKAGES()`_ in the SE package's ``Dependencies.cmake`` file.

 ..
 ToDo: Create an example where a package is inserted into
 ..
 TribitsExampleProject and is listed as an extra repo in an
 ..
 ExtraRepositoriesList.cmake file.
 To test and demonstrate this example we
 .. would have to copy the TribitsExampleProject source into the build tree,
 .. then copy in the extra package source, then configure the project.

+..
+ToDo: Edited and spell-checked up to here on 4/28/2014!

 Additional Topics